 Size & Growth

 Popcorn Bush is a semi-deciduous grower typically growing to the height of 6’ – 10’ feet but has been known to reach up to 25’ feet high.

 When grown as an annual plant, the plant doesn’t usually grow past a couple of feet in height.

 It features bright green colored, large, leathery, and pinnate compound leaves covered with tiny hair.

-Just like the length of the leaves, the length and thickness of the hair will vary among the plants grow in their natural habitat and the ones grown in containers.
+Just like the length of the leaves, the length and thickness of the hair will vary among the plants that grow in their natural habitat and the ones are grown in containers.

 One of the distinguishing characteristics of cassia is the strong, but peculiar scent the foliage gives off when rubbed or bruised.

 It’s described differently by different people.

-Some describe it the smell of buttered popcorn or peanut butter (hence, the common names).
+Some describe it as the smell of buttered popcorn or peanut butter (hence, the common names).

 Others think it smells like a wet dog.